Why Sleep Matters

 Mind-state renewal for managing our mood, impulse control, and perceptions (ability to accurately read our environment)

-Emotional therapy for working through difficult experiences to restore emotional balance, for protecting one's capacity for empathy.
+Emotional therapy for working through difficult experiences to restore emotional balance, and for protecting one's capacity for empathy.

 Memory management to solidify and capture new memories, to connect new and old memories for learning and problem solving.